hasura/graphql-engine/graphql/manual/schema/relationships.rst

 Relationships can be of two types:

-- 1:1 or ``object relationships``.
+- one-to-one or ``object relationships``.
 For example, one article will have only one author
-- 1:many or ``array relationships``.
+- one-to-many or ``array relationships``.
 For example, one author can write many articles

 Each relationship has a name which is used to refer to the nested objects in queries.
-For example, ``"articles"`` of an ``author`` and ``"author"`` of an ``article``
+For example, "``articles``" of an ``author`` and "``author``" of an ``article``

 Typically relationships are defined using foreign-key constraints.
 But in some cases, it might not be possible to use foreign-key constraints to create the relation.
-For e.g. while trying to create a relationship involving a view as foreign-keys can't be created on views.
+For example, while trying to create a relationship involving a view as foreign-keys can't be created on views.

 Here are examples to create relationships using the two methods: